-Additionally, masters and doctoral practicum fieldwork, and post-doctoral residencies all can be completed through the PSC.
-Trainees are matched with community satellites based on their interests, training and education needs, and abilities.
-All trainees spend at least some of their clinical time at the central clinic.
-PSC training experiences include: providing direct clinical service under supervision; individual, group, and peer supervision; case management and case disposition meetings; didactic workshops and seminars; and other learning experiences.
+All trainees offer clinical services at the central clinic and a community based satellite.
+A trainee will be assigned to a particular community satellite based on his/her interests, training and education needs, and abilities.
+In addition to providing direct clinical service, trainees receive individual, group, and peer supervision; participate in case management and case disposition meetings; and attend didactic workshops and seminars.
 For more information on clinical training opportunities, e-mail the PSC at psc@adler.edu, or call (312) 327-0959.